MP-in-Go-dev/.github/profile/README.md

 ## What's next? <a name="whats-next"></a>

 We are currently writing our symbolic math toolbox to make it easy to create optimization problems in Go and have focused a lot of energy there.
 If you have features that you would like to see in that symbolic math solver or if you have a request for a certain wrapper, then please let us know about this!

+## Support <a name="support"></a>

+If you want to support the work that is being done in MatProGo, then feel free to:
+- Offer To Help Address A Bug (via a GitHub issue)
+- Volunteer to Join the Organization
+- Financially Support Us Through <a href="https://github.com/sponsors/MatProGo-dev">Our GitHub Sponsors Page</a>